Controlled KK-theory, and a Milnor exact sequence: Paths of projections

-in the natural ways.
-Consider the diagram { } {}where: the first pairs of horizontal arrows are the isomorphisms of Theorem \ref{kk iso dww}; the second pair of horizontal arrows are induced by the canonical quotient map; the third pair of horizontal arrows are induced by the inclusion $a\mapsto (a,0)$; and the last pair of horizontal arrows are the isomorphisms of Theorem \ref{kk iso}.
+{}where: the first pairs of vertical arrows are the isomorphisms of Theorems \ref{kk iso dww} and \ref{c to uc}; the second pair of vertical arrows are induced by the canonical quotient map; the third pair of vertical arrows are induced by the inclusion $a\mapsto (a,0)$; and the last pair of vertical arrows are the isomorphisms of Theorem \ref{kk iso}.
 The first square commutes by Lemma \ref{func prop} (using also Proposition \ref{sa tp} to see that the representation $1\otimes \pi$ is strongly absorbing).
 It is straightforward to see that the remaining squares commute: we leave this to the reader.
-As the isomorphisms $\phi_{C\otimes B}$ and $\phi_B$ are by definition the compositions of the arrows on the top and bottom rows respectively, the result follows. \end{proof}
+As the isomorphisms $\phi_{C\otimes B}$ and $\phi_B$ are by definition the compositions of the all the vertical arrows on the left and right respectively, the result follows. \end{proof}